-The holding company and its operating subsidiary operate predominantly in radio broadcasting services industry.
-The holding company operates in Fiji while its subsidiary operates in Papua New Guinea.
+The holding company and its subsidiary, PNG FM Limited operate predominantly in radio broadcasting services industry.
+FM Haus Pleas Limited owns a property in PNG.
+The holding company operate in Fiji while its subsidiaries operates in Papua New Guinea.

 Geographical segments